Rocket-007/Rocket-007.github.io/2dBlobs_page.md

 -ui design
 -character selection...

-...surpisingly after **2 MONTHS** i finished the game project, with a ton of help form my brother in the arts department
+...But surpisingly after **2 MONTHS** i finished the game project, with a ton of help form my brother in the arts department

 You can view the complete code repository [here](../blob/master/LICENSE) or download the apk [here](../blob/master/LICENSE)